emonty/pyos/docs/cloud_servers.md

 ----

-*Note: pyrax works with OpenStack-based clouds.
+*Note: pyos works with OpenStack-based clouds.
 Rackspace's "First Generation" servers are based on a different API, and are not supported.*

 ## Listing Servers
 Start by listing all the servers in your account:

-    import pyrax
+    import pyos
-    pyrax.set_credential_file("/path/to/credential/file")
+    pyos.set_credential_file("/path/to/credential/file")
-    cs = pyrax.cloudservers
+    cs = pyos.cloudservers
     print cs.servers.list()

 If you already have Cloud Servers, you get back a list of `Server` objects.
 But if you are just getting started with the Rackspace Cloud, and you got back an empty list, creating a new cloud server would be a good first step.